elbonian/clahe/README.md

 * bins is the number of histogram bins used for histogram equalization.
 The number of histogram bins should be smaller than the number of pixels in a block (blockSize^2).
 If unsure, try 256.
 * slope limits the contrast stretch in the intensity transfer function.
 A value of 1.0 will result in the original image.
 If unsure, try 2.0.
 * processes (optional) sets the number of processes to subdivide tasks across CPU cores.
 A value of 1 is essentially a serial version of the algorithm.
 Not setting this parameter or setting it to 0 will use (#cpu_cores - 1) processes.
 If you are running the algorithm on a CPU with one core and you set processes to 0, the algorithm will only create one process.

+# Code examples

+If you would like to initialize ray before you call clahe_bw or clahe_color, you can do so by adding this line somewhere prior to the first call to the two clahe functions:

+    ray.init()

+Note that this is not needed, however, as the clahe functions will try to initialize it as well.
+If ray has already been initialized, they will ignore the request.

+A typical way of calling the clahe functions would be:

+    im = Image.open("images/timpanogos_small.tif")
+    new_image = clahe_color(im, 63, 256, 2.5)
+    new_image.save("images/output.png")

+Note that the process parameter hasn't been set in the example above and will use a value of 0.